-- 25. As noted in the 2006 Report, in Belgium the tax authorities have access to bank information for civil tax purposes if an audit reveals specific elements which allow the tax authorities to presume the existence, or the preparation, of a tax fraud.
+- 2. Access to Bank Information for Tax Purposes - 23.
+Table B2 shows the extent to which countries reviewed have access to bank information for exchange of information purposes. - As noted in the 2007 Report, bank secrecy can be lifted in Belgium if a Belgian 24. bank has conducted "abnormal banking operations" (in particular, acts supporting tax fraud) or if a tax audit reveals concrete elements of the existence or the preparation of a mechanism of tax fraud.
 Further, in the case of an administrative appeal, the tax authorities have access to bank information if the taxpayer refuses to provide it.
-On 27 November 2006, Belgium and the United States signed a DTC which provides for exchange of bank information, upon request.
+Belgium will now also exchange relevant bank information on request for civil (and criminal) tax matters within the framework of its new DTC with the United States (which entered into force on 28 December 2007).
 The exchange of information article states that, in order to obtain bank information, the tax administration of the requested Contracting State shall have the power to ask for the disclosure of information and to conduct investigations and hearings notwithstanding any contrary provisions in its domestic tax laws.
 Under the law which approves the DTC, the Belgian tax administration is authorised to obtain from banks the information requested by the United States' competent authority on the basis of the DTC.
-Further, Belgium has stated its openness to negotiate bilaterally exchange of information on bank information with other countries. - 26.
-Bahrain has enacted new legislation (Law No. 64 of 2006, with respect to promulgating the Central Bank of Bahrain and Financial Institutions Law) which provides that Bahrain may obtain information not only from banks but also from other financial institutions. - 27.
-Jersey has enacted legislation which enables it to obtain bank and other information for the purposes of its TIEA with the United States.
-Equivalent legislative provisions will be enacted for the purposes of other TIEAs as and when they are concluded. - 3.
-Specificity Required and Powers to Obtain and Compel Information in the Case of Refusal to Cooperate - 28.
+Further, Belgium has stated its openness to negotiate bilaterally exchange of bank information with other countries - 25.
+In the 2006 and 2007 Reports, Malta was identified as one of a number of countries that had only limited access to bank information in civil tax matters.
+Importantly, following changes to Malta's laws that came into force on 18 January 2008, the tax authorities in Malta now have access to bank information for the purposes of exchanging information in all tax matters with foreign tax authorities where arrangements for reciprocal exchange of information exist.
+As this change only came into effect after 1 January 2008, it is reflected only in the notes on Table B2. - 26.
+In addition, Cyprus has reported that legislation has now been tabled in its Parliament which will allow it to exchange bank information for all tax purposes pursuant to a DTC. - 3.
+Specificity Required and Powers to Obtain and Compel Information in the Case of Refusal to Cooperate - 27.
 Table B3 shows for each of the countries reviewed whether the country's competent authority has the power to obtain bank information directly or if separate authorisation is required.
 It also indicates whether a country has measures in place to compel the production of information if a bank refuses to provide information to the country's authorities.
 There have been no significant changes made to the table.